digitalocean/terraform-provider-digitalocean/docs/resources/database_kafka_topic.md

 * `message_timestamp_difference_max_ms` - (Optional) The maximum difference, in ms, between the timestamp specific in a message and when the broker receives the message.
 * `message_timestamp_type` - (Optional) Specifies which timestamp to use for the message.
 This may be one of "create_time" or "log_append_time".
 * `min_cleanable_dirty_ratio` - (Optional) A scale between 0.0 and 1.0 which controls the frequency of the compactor.
 Larger values mean more frequent compactions.
 This is often paired with `max_compaction_lag_ms` to control the compactor frequency.
 * `min_insync_replicas` - (Optional) The number of replicas that must acknowledge a write before it is considered successful. -1 is a special setting to indicate that all nodes must ack a message before a write is considered successful.
+Default is 1, indicating at least 1 replica must acknowledge a write to be considered successful.
 * `preallocate` - (Optional) Determines whether to preallocate a file on disk when creating a new log segment within a topic.
 * `retention_bytes` - (Optional) The maximum size, in bytes, of a topic before messages are deleted. -1 is a special setting indicating that this setting has no limit.
 * `retention_ms` - (Optional) The maximum time, in ms, that a topic log file is retained before deleting it. -1 is a special setting indicating that this setting has no limit.